“…one of the most promising composers to come out of Portland State in years.”

 – Willamette Week

-My music has been performed across the United States and I’ve received commissions and performances from some of the leading new music performers and ensembles including the Third Angle Ensemble, The Mana Quartet, the Eugene Contemporary Chamber Ensemble, violinist Stella Peach, and the RE:Percussion Duo.
-I’ve also had my music performed by violist Andrew Stiefel, pianist Hayk Arsenyan, Cascadia Composers, the FPC Chamber Choir, and my music has been featured on the Vox Novus Composer’s Voice Series, the Portland International Piano Festival, March Music Moderne, and College Music Society concerts.
+Derderian’s compositions have been performed across the United States and he’s received commissions and performances from some of the leading new music performers and ensembles including The Mana Quartet, fEARnoMUSIC, Third Angle Ensemble, The Portland Cello Project, and Portland Piano International.
+He has also had his music performed by pianist Kathy Supove, violist Andrew Stiefel, pianist Hayk Arsenyan, violinist Stella Peach, Cascadia Composers, the FPC Chamber Choir, and has had his featured at the North American Saxophone Alliance, Nief-Norf, the Vox Novus Composer’s Voice Series, the Portland International Piano Festival, and March Music Moderne.